Updated January 3, 2022

 Testing of physical procedures that require contact must be done with another person (not with a mannequin, in pantomime, etc.).

-Note that we do not expect this modified remote training option to continue indefinitely, but it will continue at least until the end of 2021.
+Note that we do not expect this modified remote training option to continue indefinitely, but plan to continue it while pandemic training modifications are necessary in much of North America.
+We will not remove this option without providing at least 3 months notice to Safety-Care users.

 The same standards as above also apply to Safety-Care modules, except as noted below.